idrissou/PhpBackEndSession/README.md

 The following is a short example of how to start a session.

-creating a new session
+Creating a new session

 $session = new session();

-starting a new session
+Starting a new session:

 $sessionId = $session->startNewSession();

-setting a paramater to the session
+Setting a paramater to the session:

 $session->addParameter("user","Idriss");

-deleting a session
+Deleting a session:

 $session->delete($sessionId);

 Any questions or remarks, feel free to contact me at: idriss.benarafa@gmail.com.
 I answer swiftly.

 Idriss